ritsu/RimFlix-Anime-Loops/README.md

 The files in this repo are 128 pixels in height.
 64 pixel and 256 pixel versions are available in [releases](https://github.com/ritsu/RimFlix-Anime-Loops/releases).

 ## Using this repo as a template
+Note: There is also a [blank template](https://github.com/ritsu/RimFlix-Template) if you would rather start with a clean slate.
+It's basically the same as this repo but with fewer shows and more generic XML files.

 1. Copy the folder structure of this repo.
 Ignore `.gitignore`, `LICENSE`, `README.md`, and the `Languages` folder.
 2. Rename the root folder from `RimFlix - Anime Loops` to a name that represents your shows.
 3. Replace images in `Textures/Shows/` with your shows' images.